smoke74/Getting-Farthest-Bot/README.md

 unzip GettingFartherBot.rar, and run gettingFarBotGUI.exe.

-go to the "id's" tab and paste your bot's tocken. (important: only give the tocken to people you trust, because they can use it to deafen other users or send messages)
+go to the "ids" tab and paste your bot's tocken. (important: only give the tocken to people you trust, because they can use it to deafen other users or send messages)

 optional: choose a channel where you want the bot to send messages. right click on it and press "copy id". then paste it in the "channel id (messages)" textbox.